De-banking Silently Closes Accounts.

 About COODA

-The Canadian Observatory on Derisking Abuse (COODA)
+The Canadian Observatory on De-banking Abuse (COODA)

 Learn More

-De-risking isn’t random — it’s the product of how Canada’s banking institutions manage, interpret, and enforce risk assessments defined by the Government of Canada.
+De-risking isn’t random — it’s the product of how Canada’s banking institutions, interpret, and enforce risk assessments defined by the Government of Canada.
 While no single body is solely responsible, key actors within the system hold immense influence over who gets access to banking — and who gets shut out.
 While government regulations set the framework, banks ultimately decide how to apply them.
 These decisions often lead to frozen accounts, terminated services, and, in many cases, complete exclusion from the financial system — with no explanation and virtually no path for recourse.

 Complicit Parties